Regularity of the density of states for random Dirac operators: Model and important properties

 The potential $V_0$ is $\ZZ^d$-periodic and belongs to $ L^\infty(\mathbb{R}^d, \mathcal{H}_n)$.

 With the above definitions and assumptions, the operator $H_0$ is self-adjoint on $H^1(\RR^d, \CC^n)$.

-\begin{assumption}[gap assumption] The spectrum of $H_0$ contains a finite open gap, which will be denoted $(B_-, B_+)$. \end{assumption} Examples of operators satisfying these conditions can be found in~\cite[pp. 68--69]{BCZ}.
-They include the free Dirac operator with a positive mass and the periodic operators modelling graphene antidot lattices studied in~\cite{barbaroux}.
+\begin{assumption}[gap assumption] The spectrum of $H_0$ contains a finite open gap, which will be denoted $(B_-, B_+)$. \end{assumption} Examples of operators satisfying these conditions can be found in~\onlinecite[pp. 68--69]{BCZ}.
+They include the free Dirac operator with a positive mass and the periodic operators modelling graphene antidot lattices studied in~\onlinecite{barbaroux}.

 For operators fulfilling Assumption~\ref{assump-gap}, we want to study the effect of random perturbations on the spectral gap $(B_-, B_+)$.

 The random matrix-valued perturbation $V_{\omega}$ describing local defects is defined by